 A Southern Vacation Destination

 Over the years, Laurel Fork Rustic Retreat has had guests from every state in the nation as well as numerous guests from foreign countries.
 The retreat is known for its peace and tranquility and many renters stay multiple times a year to get away from the hustle and bustle of their everyday busy lives.
-With close proximity to the Big South Fork National River and Recreation Area, Pickett State Park, Sergeant Alvin C. York State Historic Park, Daniel Boone National Forest, Blackhouse Mountain & Brimestone ATV riding areas, guests of Laurel Fork Rustic Retreat find many outdoor activities to enjoy.
+With close proximity to the Big South Fork National River and Recreation Area, Pickett State Park, Sgt.
+Alvin C. York State Historic Park, Daniel Boone National Forest, Blackhouse Mountain & Brimestone ATV riding areas, guests of Laurel Fork Rustic Retreat find many outdoor activities to enjoy.

 If you are looking for a place to escape the routine of every day life, relax in your own private hot tub, enjoy a nice warm fire while watching a movie, or simply experience a quiet weekend getaway with your family in the great outdoors then check availability and reserve a cabin at Laurel Fork Rustic Retreat today.